share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-These Dairy Free Waffles are easy homemade waffles made with no milk or butter.
-They are light, crispy, and fluffy in the center and perfect as a comforting breakfast on the weekend.
+These Dairy Free Waffles are easy homemade waffles made without milk or butter.
+They are light, crispy, and fluffy in the center and perfect for a comforting breakfast on the weekend.

 All you need to make this waffle recipe without dairy are: